 (L to R: Dr. Pat Raines, Dean; Ann Hatcher; Alumni Board President, Jason Whitman; Dr. Joe Alexander, Associate Dean)

-Ann Hatcher is a 1999 graduate of The Jack C. Massey Graduate School of Business and serves as the Vice President of Human Resources, IT&S at HCA.
+Ann Hatcher, a 1999 graduate of The Jack C. Massey Graduate School of Business, is the Vice President of Human Resources, IT&S at HCA.
 HCA was founded in 1968 and was one of the nation’s first hospital companies.
 The company is comprised of over 160 hospitals and 106 freestanding surgery centers that are locally managed in 20 states and Great Britain.
 Ann’s team, which supports the division that provides IT services across the company, won two HR Excellence Awards from the Nashville Chamber of Commerce for HR Strategy and Measurement of HR Performance.
 As a Vice President Human Resources, Ann oversees HR Operations, leadership and management development, as well as recognition programs for the IT&S Division.

 (L to R: Alumna Courtney Hensley, Helen Lane and Dr. Pat Raines, Dean)

-Helen Lane is a 1994 graduate of The Jack C. Massey Graduate School of Business and Partner at C3 Consulting, LLC was honored with the Massey Distinguished Graduate Award in October 2012.
-The Massey Distinguished Graduate Award is an annual honor created by Massey Alumni for Massey Alumni that recognizes one of our graduates who has demonstrated excellence in the areas of professional achievement, community involvement, and commitment to The Massey School.
+Helen Lane is a partner with C3 Consulting, LLC, and a 1994 graduate of The Jack C. Massey Graduate School of Business.
+Helen was honored with the Massey Distinguished Graduate Award in October 2012.
 C3 consulting is a management consulting firm that provides project leadership and guidance for companies experiencing organizational growth and change.
 Helen, who was also named a winner in the "2012 Health Care Heroes Awards" presented by the Nashville Business Journal, is the Health Care Practice Leader for C3.
 As one of C3's partners, she specializes in helping health care companies through the strategic planning, design, and execution of critical business processes and leveraging technologies to improve clinical and business results.
 Helen also oversees projects focused on strategic initiatives, including Electronic Health Records and Health Information Exchange implementations.